1. Setting up the package sources

 With SLES 12 some software components, eg. PHP, which is required by OMD, are stored in so-called modules.
 In order to be able to access SLES 12’s PHP packages, the following steps need to be taken:

 If you have a subscription, on your subscription downloads page you will find a suitable RPM or DEB package for your distribution for every available Checkmk-Version.
-For a free test or small installtions of Checkmk you can use our free Editions.
+For a free test or small installations of Checkmk you can use our free Editions.
 These don’t need in consequence any subscription.
 You are still able to do an upgrade any time to go to on of the Checkmk Enterprise Editions on a later on.

 Consider when selecting a package: